Treetops - Guide for Parents

 A sleeping child chart will be completed and the child will be checked regularly (maximum of every 10 minutes), parents are free to look at this if they wish to do so.
 Preference over sleeping arrangements will also be indicated.

-Our setting is linked to the Health Visiting Team at Queen Victoria Health Centre and can be contacted on 01524405712.
-Treetops follow the Guidance on infection control in schools and other childcare settings as published by Public Health England.
+Our setting is linked to the Health Visiting Team at Ryelands clinic and can be contacted on 01524 519512.

 College Childcare Fund

 From April 2015 we have been able to claim extra funding through the Early Years Pupil Premium to support children’s development and learning.
 The funding is available when children reach the age of 3 to close the gap between disadvantaged children and their peers.
-We used this funding (2015 – 2016) to host parental stay & play sessions, buy resources and provide extra sessions.
+We used this funding (2016 – 2017) to buy resources, hold 1:1 sessions and purchase equipment to help children with EAL.
 If your child qualifies for the funding their keyworker will discuss ways in which we can help your child to achieve.

 Early Years Foundation Stage (EYFS)